faresd/javascript-nodejs-starter/README.md

 * Navigate to `Your documents` / `Write something`
 * Choose the mask you have created
 * Start by adding your page content `Slices` on the left side `Add a Content Slice...` (`Slides`, `Alternated Highlights`, `Section Header`, `...`)
-* Finally add your page `unique-identifier-for-page-url` in Metadata tab (uid) and you Page meta title for example : `website-starter-sample-page`, `Website Starter Sample Page`
+* Finally add your page url `unique-identifier-for-page-url` in Metadata tab (uid) and you Page meta title for example : `website-starter-sample-page`, `Website Starter Sample Page`
 * Publish

 #### prismic.io Website Starter for Javascript Node.JS